RevenueCat/revenuecat-docs/docs_source/Test - Launch/sandbox/apple-app-store.md

 Note that the private key stored in the “.storekit” file is unique per file and Xcode allows you to re-generate the key for a given file.
 If you re-generate your key, be sure to follow these steps again to upload your new key to RevenueCat.

 ## Step 2: Save your private key as a .p8 file
-You will notice that there is no option to download the key.
-Manually save the text of the key in a file called `SubscriptionKey_XXXXXX.p8` where `XXXXXX` is the key ID.
+Manually save the text of the private key in a file called `SubscriptionKey_XXXXXX.p8` where `XXXXXX` is the key ID.
 Following this example, the file would be named `SubscriptionKey_BD3A7A04.p8`.

 We only accept files smaller than 512B.
 We recommend utilizing an editor such as Visual Studio Code when creating your .p8 file.